karanja-simon/blog/load-testing-apis-jmeter-gui.md

 We will create 3 *Thread Groups* each correspoding to the actions above.
 The first *Thread Group* will be tasked with login &amp; setting the *auth token* globally so the other threads can use it.
 Here the *Number of Threads/users* will be just one since all we need is just the token.
 The second &amp; third *Thread Group* is where the all action will be.
 We will crank-up the *Number of Threads/users* to simulate a real world usage.

+> Note: It's highly discouraged to use JMeter GUI mode for load testing.
+For the sake of this walkthrough we will use it sparingly to do some load tests.
+On the [next](/blog/load-testing-apis-jmeter-cmd) article, we will look at JMeter command-line tools for load stressing our API.
+Keep tuned.

 ##### Step 1: Acquiring the API access token

 > If your API has no Auth flow, you can skip this section.